TEAMuP-dev/HARP/model_validation/README.md

 python model_validation/src/validate_models.py --local-examples
 ```

+Each run writes to its own timestamped directory under
-Reports land in `model_validation/reports/` (override with `--output-dir`) as
+`model_validation/reports/` (override the base with `--output-dir`), so runs
+never overwrite each other — e.g. `model_validation/reports/2026-07-18T14-30-00Z/`.
-`report.json` (machine-readable) and `report.md` (human-readable table);
+It contains `report.json` (machine-readable) and `report.md` (human-readable
-synthesized test inputs and local example logs are saved alongside them.
-Exit
+table), with synthesized test inputs and local example logs alongside.
+Both
+reports record the command line the run was invoked with.
+Exit code is `0`
-code is `0` when everything passes, `1` on any model failure, `2` on
+when everything passes, `1` on any model failure, `2` on
 configuration/infrastructure errors.

-## ZeroGPU time tracking
+## ZeroGPU usage tracking

 Each model's line shows its hardware, and ZeroGPU models additionally show
-the running ZeroGPU time consumed so far this run:
+the ZeroGPU work done so far this run:

 ```
-✅ PASS teamup-tech/pitch_shifter (42.1s) [zero-a10g | ZeroGPU time ~38s this run]
+✅ PASS teamup-tech/pitch_shifter (42.1s) [zero-a10g | ZeroGPU: 2 calls, ~84s wall (approx)]
 ✅ PASS teamup-tech/cpu_model     (18.3s) [cpu-basic]
 ```

-The tracked total is cumulative `/process` wall time across ZeroGPU models
+Two figures are tracked, because the exact billed amount is not observable
+from the client:

+- **Call count** — the number of `/process` calls that reached the GPU.
+This
+  is exact and is the most reliable signal of how much of the allowance a run
+  will use.
+Only calls that ran count; a queued or input-skipped case does
-only — CPU and dedicated-hardware models never contribute.
-It is an upper
+  not.
+CPU and dedicated-hardware models never contribute.
-bound on the GPU seconds charged, since wall time includes queue time.
+- **Wall time** — the total `/process` wall time (queue plus execution) of
+  those calls, marked `(approx)`.
+Hugging Face bills ZeroGPU **dynamically**:
+  each call reserves its declared `@spaces.GPU(duration=)` time up front and
+  refunds the unused part when the function returns, so an account's usage
+  rises during a run and settles lower afterwards.
+This wall figure is an
+  over-estimate of the settled bill — closer to that mid-run reservation peak
+  — and is not returned to the client, so treat it as indicative.
 Set
   `zerogpu_budget_seconds` in [config.yml](config.yml) (_e.g._, `1500` for the
   PRO 25 min/day allowance) to show it against a budget.

+Each case's wall time is also recorded in `report.json` (`duration`).
+These
-This is the ZeroGPU time *this run* spends, not your account's remaining
+figures reflect the work *this run* does, not your account's remaining quota —
-quota — Hugging Face exposes no reliable public API for the latter, so it is
+Hugging Face exposes no reliable public API for the latter.
+To spend none of
-not reported.
-To avoid spending any allowance, pass `--skip-zerogpu`, which
+the allowance, pass `--skip-zerogpu`, which skips ZeroGPU models entirely
-skips ZeroGPU models entirely (they appear as `SKIP` in the report).
+(they appear as `SKIP` in the report).

+Two mechanisms limit the ZeroGPU allowance a run can consume:

+- **Quota exhaustion stops the remaining ZeroGPU models.** If a ZeroGPU model
+  fails with a "quota exceeded" error, every remaining ZeroGPU model is
+  skipped (as `SKIP`) rather than run against an exhausted allowance.
+- **ZeroGPU models use a lower execution timeout** — `--zerogpu-process-timeout`
+  (default 120s) instead of `--process-timeout` (default 600s).
+This bounds
+  execution only; the queue wait before a job runs is bounded separately by
+  `--connect-timeout`, so a long queue does not trip the execution timeout.
+A
+  per-model `process_timeout` override takes precedence.

 Transient "model is still loading" responses from a ZeroGPU space waking its
 GPU worker are retried automatically (up to `connect_timeout`), rather than